-Your doctor will determine when the egg donor is at the optimum point in the stimulation phase, and she will be given an injection of a hormone called HCG (human chorionic gonadotropin).
-This last injection is administered intramuscularly, 36 hours prior to retrieval.
-HCG signals the eggs to mature so that they may be retrieved.
+When your doctor determines she’s ready, your donor will be given an injection of a hormone called human chorionic gonadotropin (hCG).
+This last injection is administered intramuscularly, 36 hours prior to retrieval. hCG signals the eggs to mature so that they may be retrieved.

-The day of the egg retrieval, your donor will be given a twilight sedation and the mature eggs will be extracted vaginally with an ultrasound-guided needle, and placed in a petri dish.
+The day of the egg retrieval, your donor will be given a mild sedative, and the mature eggs will be extracted vaginally with an ultrasound-guided needle and placed in a petri dish.

-Your egg donor will rest for 45 – 90 minutes after the retrieval.
-She will need to be driven home after the procedure and have someone stay with her for the next 24 – 48 hours to monitor her recovery.
-If she has travelled by plane, your clinic will have guidelines as to when it is safe for her to fly back home.
+Your egg donor will rest for 45 to 90 minutes after the retrieval.
+She will need to be driven home by someone after the procedure and have someone stay with her for the next 24 to 48 hours to monitor her recovery.
+If she has traveled by plane, your clinic will provide guidelines as to when it is safe for her to fly back home.

-Your sperm will be introduced into the dish within a few hours and either natural fertilization will occur or your RE may suggest ICSI (where sperm is injected directly into the eggs) to ensure that fertilization takes place.
+Within a few hours, sperm will be introduced into the dish, and either natural fertilization will occur or your reproductive endocrinologist (RE) may recommend intracytoplasmic sperm injection (ICSI), a process in which sperm is injected directly into the eggs to help increase the chances of fertilization.

-Your RE will usually make sure that your cycle is about a week ahead of your egg donor.
-You will be in a holding pattern (up to two weeks) awaiting the embryo transfer.
-This can be a stressful time, but one of great hope—you’re on your way to having a family!
+In most cases, your RE will ensure that your cycle is about a week ahead of that of your egg donor’s.
+You may have to wait up to two weeks for the embryo transfer.
+This can be a stressful time, but also one of great hope—you’re on your way to building a family!